unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 ## Method for Unnamed Struct Type

-Although **methods can be declared only on named types and pointers to them**, but using embedding, It's possible and sometimes useful for *unnamed* struct types to have methods too.
+Although methods can be declared only on named types and pointers to them, but **using embedding, It's possible and sometimes useful for *unnamed* struct types to have methods too**.

 ```go
 // cache is a unnamed struct type, but have methods promoted from sync.Mutex.